salesforce/lwc/docs/architecture/web-components.md

 document.createElement("bad-1");  // returns an element
 ```

-In LWC, neither of those are available yet, instead, you have to use a temporary propietary API:
+In LWC, neither of those are available yet, instead, you have to use a temporary proprietary API:

 ```js
 LWC.createElement('bad-1'); // returns an element